We Asked an Expert If Kanye West Could Possibly Be as Broke as He Says He Is

 I do worry about his expenditure though.
 How much does it cost to rent out all of Madison Square Garden for a fashion show and beam it around the world?
 How much does it cost to create a bespoke soundsystem for your tour, especially if you don’t play that many dates and keep postponing shows?

 Yep, absolutely.
-For example, as a record company, you make most of your money on the first two albums an artist puts out, in part because when you’re a big artist putting out records, it becomes incredibly expensive.
-You want the best studios, the best producers, and the most outlandish tours, and that all effects the profitability of the record.
+For example, as a record company, you make most of your money on the first few albums a successful artist puts out, in part because when you’re a big artist putting out records, it becomes incredibly expensive.
+You want the best studios, the best producers and the most outlandish marketing, and that all effects the profitability of the record.
+Live too, profitability depends on the ambitions of the artist.
 One Direction live shows, for example, are basically just them jumping up and down.
 That’s an incredibly profitable way to tour.
-Whereas Kanye sees himself as more than just a performer—he has artistic vision and so he puts on a big show—but that will affect the profitability of touring.
+Whereas Kanye sees himself as more than just a performer – he has artistic vision and so he puts on a big show -but that will affect the profitability of touring.
 If you’re not willing to just tour it for 18 months solidly so it becomes more cost-efficient over time, then you’re not going to make big profits.

 So how do you think Kanye makes most of his money?